Many people experience occasional eye twitching. Also known as myokymia, eyelid twitches usually aren’t a cause for concern.

 - Causes discharge or tearing

 - Causes swelling or redness around your eye

 Treatment for Eye Twitching

-Temporary instances of eye twitching usually don’t require treatment.
-However, if twitching interferes with your quality of life, affects your vision, or is chronic, treatment is necessary.
+Temporary eye twitching usually doesn’t require treatment.
+If eyelid twitching interferes with your quality of life, affects your vision, or is chronic, treatment is necessary.